sailfish-spotify/hutspot/docs/operating/page-usage.md

  * Click on an Album to view it
  * Click on an Artist to view it
  * Click on a Playlist to view it
+ * Click on the star of an Item to toggle Followed/Saved state
  * Context Menu of an Album provides:
    * Play
    * View